Kirk Cousins, More NFL Players Discuss Potentially Testing For, Having CTE

 "It's all about timing.
 If this had been 2015 or '14, I may have said, 'Look, I'm on the cusp of financially being able to help my family; I'm going to stick it out a few more years.'
 But if you're in Year 9, 10, 11, and you've done a lot of good things, then I think the decision-making changes.
 It's a fluid situation depending on where you are in your career."

-Per Nadia Kounang of CNN, a research study led by Dr. Bennet Omalu confirmed that former NFL linebacker Fred McNeill, who played 12 seasons with the Minnesota Vikings, was the first living person to be diagnosed with CTE in 2012.
+Per Nadia Kounang of CNN, a research study led by Dr. Bennet Omalu confirmed former NFL linebacker Fred McNeill, who played 12 seasons with the Minnesota Vikings, was the first living person to be diagnosed with CTE in 2012.

 McNeill died in 2015 at the age of 63 due to complications from ALS.

-Philadelphia Eagles defensive end Chris Long said he would be open to taking a test for CTE, but cautioned to make sure that no one immediately assign "predictable behavior" to his results.
+Philadelphia Eagles defensive end Chris Long said he would be open to taking a test for CTE, but he cautioned against immediately assigning "predictable behavior" to his results.

 "I don't believe it's a slam dunk that if you have CTE you're going to 'lose it,'" he said.
 "We're probably the last generation that will have no idea what's going on [in our brains].
 I think the next generation is really going to know a lot."

-In September, researchers at Boston University announced they developed a method that could aid in diagnosing CTE in living patients.

-It's unclear how close the method is to being put into practice, with researchers noting more studies were needed to evaluate certain patterns of the brain.
+In September, researchers at Boston University announced they're developing a method that could aid in diagnosing CTE in living patients.
+It's unclear how close the method is to being put into practice, as the researchers noted more studies were needed to evaluate certain patterns of the brain.